alexch/codelikethis/public/lessons/agile_development/refactoring.md

 # What is Zen?

+> mostly an excuse for pretty pictures and hippie jokes

 ![zen](./zen/don-zen.gif)

-mostly an excuse for fun pictures
+> disclaimer: I apologize for
+> appropriating and trivializing
+> anyone's cultural heritage

 # What is Refactoring?